lazarospsa/lazarospsa/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my Agile & DevOps skills: Scrum, Docker, k8s.<br />
+Currently improving my Agile & DevOps skills: Scrum, k8s, I also reading nodejs to improve my js skills.<br />
 Golang is my favorite programming language.<br />
 PHP is my power of scripting languages.<br />
 My characteristic as a software enginner is that I can solve a problem fast & I try to make as much as is possible more efficient the code.